-The Respondent attended a viewing of the Property with Y and Salesperson X. C did not attend the viewing; Y told the Respondent that C would only arrive in Singapore the next month.
-Thereafter, Y informed the Respondent that C was interested to rent the Property for a period of 12 months, at a monthly rent of S\$ 3,000.
-For purposes of drafting the Letter of Intent ("LOI"), Y gave the Respondent a photocopy of a student's pass belonging to Z (the "Student's Pass"), to serve as C's student pass.
-Accordingly, the Respondent understood Z to be C, the prospective tenant of the Property, as well as his client.
+Thereafter, Y informed Salesperson W that C was interested to rent the Property for a period of 12 months for a monthly rent of S\$ 3,000.
+For purposes of drafting the Letter of Intent ("LOI"), Y gave Salesperson W a photocopy of a student's pass belonging to Z (the "Student's Pass"), to serve as C's student pass.
+Accordingly, the Respondent regarded Z to be C, the prospective tenant of the Property.

-After receiving a photocopy of the Student's Pass, the Respondent claimed he proceeded to verify the validity of the Student's Pass with the Immigration & Checkpoints Authority of Singapore ("ICA") via the ICA website, but did not print the Acknowledgement Slip after performing the verification.
-The Respondent also gave a photocopy of the Student's Pass to Salesperson X.
+Salesperson W also gave a photocopy of the Student's Pass to the Respondent.
+According to the Respondent, she proceeded to verify the validity of the Student's Pass with the Immigration & Checkpoints Authority of Singapore ("ICA") via the ICA website, but did not print the Acknowledgement Slip after performing the verification.

-The Respondent prepared the LOI and provided it to Y, who informed the Respondent that he (i.e. Y) would send the LOI to C by email to obtain his signature.
+Salesperson W prepared and provided the LOI to Y, who informed Salesperson W that he (i.e. Y) would send the LOI to C by email to obtain C's signature.
 The relevant space for the following material information in the LOI was left unfilled:

-- (a) The date of the LOI; - (b) The address of the landlord in the "Address" portion of the LOI; - (c) The name, identification number, and address of the landlord in the "Signature" portion of the LOI: - (d) The identification number and address of the tenant in the "Signature" portion of the LOI.
+- (a) The date of the LOI; - (b) The address of the landlord in the "Address" portion of the LOI; - (c) The name, identification number, and address of the landlord in the "Signature" portion of the LOI; - (d) The identification number and address of the tenant in the "Signature" portion of the LOI.